mastaal/parlhist/README.md

 $ ./manage.py migrate
 ```

+#### Parliamentary minutes
 Then, we can populate the database as follows.
-Currently it is only possible to crawl one full year of parliamentary history at once:
+We can crawl one full parliamentary year of parliamentary minutes of both chambers at once:
 ```
-$ ./manage.py vergaderdag_crawl_full_vergaderjaar --kamer tk 20212022
+$ ./manage.py handelingen_crawl_vergaderjaar 2021-2022
 ```

-Once you have crawled all the parliamentary years you're interested in, you can download the related parliamentary documents using the following commands:
+Once you have crawled the minutes of all the parliamentary years you're interested in, you can download the related parliamentary documents using the following commands:
 ```
 $ ./manage.py handeling_crawl_uncrawled_behandelde_kamerstukdossiers
 $ ./manage.py handeling_crawl_uncrawled_behandelde_kamerstukken